StPaulianer/StPaulianer/README.md

 - 👀 I’m interested in football, slacklining, sports in general, family stuff, continuous improvement
 - 🌱 I’m currently learning to be patient
 - 💞️ I’m looking to collaborate on ... hm, I don't know yet
-- 📫 How to reach me ... not sure what I want top publish here
+- 📫 How to reach me ... not sure what I want to publish here

 <!---
 StPaulianer/StPaulianer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.